 We have established a Novartis gender strategy with tools to help leadership teams across the organization track their gender representation in both external applicants and current management population to help us work toward our aspiration for gender balance.

 We have 20 LGBTI Employee Resource Groups in 14 countries.
 Our most recent global LGBTI Pride event saw more than 3,000 participants join from 67 countries across our organization.

 We recognize that senior champions play a crucial role in setting an example for culture, behaviors and inclusion at Novartis.
-That is why we have established a senior leadership team who are active advocates of LGBTI equality across our organization and act as role-models for all our LGBTI associates.
-Meet our champions below.
+That is why we have established a senior leadership team who are active allies and advocate for LGBTI equality globally.

 Mukul Mehta, Chief Financial Office Pharma

 Tracy Furey, VP Global Head Communications and Advocacy

 Bruno Villetelle, Head of Data and Digital GDD